drlecks/wifi-hack-suite/rogue-ap-lab/README.md

 5. Once running:
    - Connect a device to the fake AP
    - Open a browser and navigate to any HTTP site to trigger redirection
-   - Captured credentials are saved to `stolen_credentials.txt`
+   - Captured credentials are saved to `output.log`

 6. Terminate the AP:
    - Type `q` and press Enter, or use `Ctrl+C`